spring-projects/spring-boot/README.md

 or alternatively you can use `java -jar` with the `.jar` file (the script helps you to be sure that the classpath is set correctly).

+### Installation with GVM

+GVM (the Groovy Environment Manager) can be used for managing multiple versions of verious Groovy and Java binary packages, including Groovy itself and the Spring Boot CLI.
+Get `gvm` from
+[the gvm home page](http://gvmtool.net) and install Spring Boot with

+    $ gvm install springboot
+    $ spring --version
+    Spring Boot v0.5.0.M1

 ### OSX Homebrew installation
 If you are on a Mac and using [homebrew](http://brew.sh/), all you need to do to install the Spring Boot CLI is: